sourcegraph/handbook/content/departments/technical-success/support/tools/index.md

 > [!WARNING] Please make sure that if any tools are sent to customers that they are approved external tools to be used by them.
 There are certain tools with licenses that Google and other companies deem inappropriate and could get them and us into issues.
 >
 > If you are ever unsure of the license of a tool or whether it should be used by a customer, don't hesitate to reach out to Support leadership.

+### Troubleshooting Guide for Support
+The [Zendesk Troubleshooting guide](https://help.sourcegraph.com/hc/en-us/categories/10114719849101-Troubleshooting-Guides) contains set of guides to help the team identify and resolve issues or problems.

 ### GitHub Repository for Support Tools